Immerse yourself in this hands-on course covering all aspects of the art and craft of film and video production.

 Instructor: Alex Burnett

 Alex Burnett is a New England-based filmmaker and editor who has worked within the worlds of narrative fiction, documentary, experimental cinema, and virtual reality.
-Having worked as an editor for National Geographic, the NFL, Colgate University, Vitec Group, and Schiempflüg NYC, he has had the opportunity to work with a vast range of companies and artists.
-His passion lies within his desire to creatively tell stories, and to tackle the many challenges that come with telling the stories using the medium of filmmaking.
+Having worked as an editor for National Geographic, the NFL, Colgate University, Vitec Group, and Schiempflüg NYC, he has experience with a vast range of companies and artists.
+His passion lies in creatively tackling the many challenges that come with telling stories through film.